pushme-pullyou/assets/README.md

 ## To Do / Wish List

-Update to oprn with a TooToo
+Update to open with a TooToo

 ## Issues